sbhrwl/java/readme.md

 - The main () is the starting point for JVM to start execution of a Java program.
 - Without the main () method, JVM will not execute the program.
 - The syntax of the main () method is:
-  - public: An access specifier, that is.
-Before calling the main() method, we need to use the public keyword to let the JVM know where the programme is actually being executed.
-Before the main() method, if we use private, protected, and default, the JVM won't be able to see it.
+  - public: An access specifier.
+    - So before calling the main() method, we need to use the public keyword to **let the JVM know where the programme is actually being executed**.
+    - Before the main() method, if we use private, protected, and default, the JVM won't be able to see it.
   - static: You can make a method static by using the keyword static.
-We should call the main() method without creating an object.
+    - We should call the main() method **without creating an object**.
     - Static methods are the method which are invoked without creating the objects.
   - void: In Java, every method has the return type.
-Void keyword acknowledges the compiler that the main() method does not return any value.
+    - Void keyword acknowledges the compiler that the main() method does not return any value.
-  - main(): It is a default signature which is predefined in the JVM.
-It is called by JVM to execute a program line by line and end the execution after completion of this method.
-We can also overload the main() method.
+  - main(): It is a default signature which is **predefined in the JVM**.
+    - It is called by JVM to execute a program line by line and end the execution after completion of this method.
+    - We can also overload the main() method.
   - String args[]: The main() method also accepts some data from the user.
-It accepts a group of strings, which is called a string array.
-It is used to hold the command line arguments in the form of string values.
+    - It accepts a group of strings, which is called a string array.
+    - It is used to hold the command line arguments in the form of string values.
     - Here, agrs[] is the array name, and it is of String type.
-It means that it can store a group of strings.
+    - It means that it can store a group of strings.
     - Remember, this array can also store a group of numbers but in the form of string only.
     - Values passed to the main() method are called arguments.
-These arguments are stored into an args[] array, so the name args[] is generally used for it.
+    - These arguments are stored into an args[] array, so the name args[] is generally used for it.

 ## Classes and Objects
 - An object is an entity with state and behaviour, such as a chair, bike, marker, pen, table, or car.
 It could be intellectual or physical (tangible and intangible).